brainhsh/deeplabv3plus-bdd100k-drivablearea/README.md

 This repository is from https://github.com/jfzhang95/pytorch-deeplab-xception.
 For BDD100k/drivable_area semantic segmentation, I added

-1. bdd100k drivable area dataloader.
+1. bdd100k drivable area dataloader, and training/val/test scripts.
 2. prediction visualization for both color (visual result) and id (greyscale png file for submission).
+3. replaced Batch Normalization with Group Noramlization.

 For more detail, please visit the repository above.